 - Want to try Speedify?
 Check out the website here

-New features since our last review include the ability to set your VPN DNS to several popular services: Cloudflare, AdGuard, OpenDNS, Google DNS and more.
+Features include the ability to set your VPN DNS to several popular services: Cloudflare, AdGuard, OpenDNS, Google DNS and more.

 Support for DNS over HTTPS may allow you to get connected in more places, even if they're actively blocking VPNs.